-Ryder-Walker’s secret agent girl, Barbara ‘Babsi’ Glanznig, spent three days trekking the Tian Shan mountain range in Kazakhstan.
+Ryder-Walker’s secret agent girl, Barbara ‘Babsi’ Glanznig, spent three days trekking the Tian Shan mountains in Kazakhstan.
 Tian Shan literally means “Celestial Mountains” in Chinese, and after hearing about Babsi’s experience, the region sounds incredibly “heavenly.”

 Babsi offered to share her trip with our readers.
 Enjoy!

 At 8 am Asya and Den, our guides from the Kazakh Trekking Club, picked us up at our hotel in Almaty and off we drove to the entrance of the Ile-Alatau-National Park (1.600 m), about 30 minutes from the city centre.
 I had arranged the trek with Asya before hand and she prepared everything for us.
 She supplied us with sleeping bags, mats, tents and food for the next three days.
 Asya and her husband own the trekking company and both are great mountaineers, organising tours all over the world.
 I was surprised by how professional and incredibly helpful Asya was throughout the booking process!